AlineQuadros/blog/_posts/2017-05-11-studying-decomposition-cold-mountains-austria.md

 anova(m_3, m_1)
 ```

-An important step in every linear modeling is to check the distribution of residuals:
+An important step in every linear modelling  is to check the distribution of residuals:

 ```
 qqnorm(resid(m_3),  main = "Normal Q-Q Plot")